timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 export class AppModule {}
 ```

-***
+---

 ## Let's Review So Far

-* Up to this point we have created a new `FileUploadService` that calls our backend `API` to upload a `File` object.
+- Up to this point, we have created a new `FileUploadService` that calls our backend `API` to upload a `File` object.

-* We have also created a new `UploadFileStore` feature store that provides `Actions`, a `Reducer`, `Effects`, and `Selectors` to manage the file upload process.
+- We have also created a new `UploadFileStore` feature store that provides `Actions`, a `Reducer`, `Effects`, and `Selectors` to manage the file upload process.

-* Last, the store has been imported into our `AppModule` for use.
+- Last, the store has been imported into our `AppModule` for use.

 Now that we have the foundation laid out for us we can turn our attention to the user interface and wire-up a new component to the `UploadFileStore` that we created to manage our process.

 This will be the fun part!

-***
+---

 ## Create the Upload File Component

 Let's start by creating a brand-new `Component`.
 This component will consist of the following elements:

-* An `input` element for the user to interact with to upload a file.
+- An `input` element for the user to interact with to upload a file.
 The `change` event will dispatch the `UploadFileStoreActions.UploadRequest()` action

-* A progress percentage to connected to the `UploadFileStoreSelectors.selectUploadFileProgress` selector for real-time progress
+- A progress percentage to connected to the `UploadFileStoreSelectors.selectUploadFileProgress` selector for real-time progress

-* A Cancel UPload button to dispatch the `UploadFileStoreActions.UploadCancelRequest()` action
+- A Cancel UPload button to dispatch the `UploadFileStoreActions.UploadCancelRequest()` action

-* An Upload Another File button to dispatch the `UploadFileStoreActions.UploadResetRequest()` action and allow for a new file upload
+- An Upload Another File button to dispatch the `UploadFileStoreActions.UploadResetRequest()` action and allow for a new file upload

 > SIDE NOTE: This would be a good scenario to create a connected container with a dumb component, but for the brevity of this article I will show these combined as one.
 In the example repository, I will show both scenarios.